databendlabs/databend/website/blog/2023-08-20-databend-weekly-107.md

 ### Adding Storage Parameters for Hive Catalog

-Over the past week, Databend has introduced storage parameter for Hive Catalog, which allows configuring specific storage services for it, no longer relying on the storage backend of Default Catalog itself.
+Over the past week, Databend introduced storage parameters for the Hive Catalog, allowing the configuration of specific storage services.
+This means that the catalog no longer relies on the storage backend of the default catalog.

-The following example shows how to create a Hive Catalog with MinIO as the underlying storage service:
+The following example shows how to create a Hive Catalog using MinIO as the underlying storage service:

 ```sql
 CREATE CATALOG hive_ctl